 conference on Thursday, Oct.
 9, 8 a.m. - 4 p.m., at the Donald W. Reynolds Center on the University of Arkansas campus.

 Keynote speakers include Gay Gaddis, CEO and founder of T3 (The Think Tank), and Becky Halstead, retired Brigadier General, U.S. Army.

-Supply Chain Students at the University of Arkansas have 3 student organizations dedicated to providing them with opportunities to network with industry: Women in Logistics (WIL), the Transportation & Logistics Association (TLA), and the Council of Supply Chain Management Professionals - University of Arkansas Student Chapter (CSCMP).
+Supply Chain Students at the University of Arkansas have three student organizations dedicated to providing them with opportunities to network with industry: Women Impacting Supply Chain Excellence (WISE), the Transportation & Logistics Association (TLA) and the Council of Supply Chain Management Professionals - University of Arkansas Student Chapter (CSCMP).
 Additionally, the SCMRC Mentorship Program pairs students with executives for a yearlong, one-on-one mentorship opportunity.
 Find out more information about these programs online, or visit the SCMRC at WJWH 538.

 SCMRC - We Connect!

 Linking students, academics, and industry to develop tomorrow's leaders.